gonpaul/n8n-docker-compose/README.md

 The beauty of it is that it shows how to use ./local-files folder in the project's root as a way to give n8n access to local files.

+The project is a modification of official [self-hosted ai-starter kit](https://github.com/n8n-io/self-hosted-ai-starter-kit), but without ollama and with qdrant

 Also, if you run it on coolify which manages the ssl certificates for you, then you don't need traeffik set up.